Macschrauber/Macschrauber-s-Rom-Dump/Rename_and_repair_preboot.md

 Replacing ```SystemVersion.plist```, ```PlatformSupport.plist``` and the ```.im4``` files with the proper versions.
 They are also stored in the CoreServices folder of the System volume and in the i386 folder of the Preboot volume.

-So we replace the Preboot files with the proper files, and the situation is fixed.
+So, we replace the Preboot files with the proper files, and the situation is fixed.
-If the OS cannot boot anymore because of the missing Board ID (prohibition sign or Board ID message), we need to either boot another APFS2 capable OS, mount the System volume, and replace the files or add the boot-arg:
+If the OS cannot boot anymore, because of the missing Board ID (prohibition sign or Board ID message), we need to either boot another APFS2 capable OS, mount the System volume, and replace the files or add the boot-arg:

 ```-no_compat_check``` to the OpenCore ```config.plist```.